Published By Janet Gershen-Siegel at December 27th, 2017

 Visit the Internal Revenue Service website and acquire an EIN for the business – they’re free.
 Pick a business entity such as corporation, LLC, etc. A small business can start off as a sole proprietor.

-But you will more than likely want to change to a variety of corporation or partnership to minimize risk and optimize tax benefits.
+But you will more than likely want to change to a variety of corporation or LLC to minimize risk and optimize tax benefits.

 A business entity will matter when it comes to taxes and liability in case of a litigation.
 A sole proprietorship means the entrepreneur is it when it comes to liability and taxes.
 Nobody else is responsible.